1936 Chatham Cup

 The 1936 Chatham Cup was the 14th annual nationwide knockout football competition in New Zealand.

 The competition was run on a regional basis, with regional associations each holding separate qualifying rounds.

 The 26 entries that had been received by the NZFA by 1 June were Southland: Corinthians and Southern.
 Westland: Taylorville, Marist and Runanga.
 Buller: All Blacks.
 Otago: Maori Hill, Mosgiel and Roslyn Wakari.
 Canterbury: Western A, Western B, Thistle and Nomads.
 Wellington: Hospital, Marist, Waterside, Scottish Wanderers, Petone, Diamond.
 South Auckland: Hamilton Wanderers, Rotowaro and Starr Town.
 Auckland: Ponsonby, Thistle, Mount Albert Grammar Old Boys and Abels.

+Ashburton, an unaffiliated club, applied for entry to the 1936 competition via the Canterbury Football Association who requested the club affiliate with the association before accepting the entry.
+After affiliation to the Canterbury Football Association Ashburton FC then decided to withdraw its entry to the Chatham Cup.

 Teams taking part in the final rounds are known to have included Auckland Thistle, Waterside (Wellington), Western (Christchurch), and Maori Hill (Dunedin).

 The 1936 final

 The final was the first in which two separate players (Bill White and Fred Angus) both scored two goals.
 One of White's goals was the first penalty to be scored from in a final.
 White scored first from the spot after just 12 minutes, and doubled his tally quarter of an hour later.
 Angus reduced the deficit to one before the break, and it was only through having a second strike disallowed that the Aucklanders were still behind at the interval.
 Injury to L. Williamson reduced Thistle to ten men for the majority of the second half (this being in the days before substitutes were allowed).
 Angus managed to score an equaliser for the northerners, however, but the scores were only to remain level briefly, with Geoff Ellis adding a third for Western.
 Williamson limped back on for the last few minutes, and though Thistle applied the pressure, Western held on to the lead.